 Be largely self-sufficient in domestic energy production.

 Create strategic scale Suitable Alternative Natural Greenspace creating a green link connecting into the wider landscape and existing Ottershaw Chase and Heather Farm SANG.

 Encourage food production in both private and public spaces.

 Make Fairoaks Garden Village an exemplar for sustainable drainage design.

 Deliver and maintain a natural and built environment that is visually and functionally of very high quality and that enhances biodiversity.

 Meaningfully involve the Fairoaks community in its design, development and running.

 The garden village prospectus produced by the government can be found here.

 A planning application has been sent to both Surrey Heath Borough Council and Runnymede Borough Council.
 They were validated by the Councils on 5th October 2018.
 They are online here: SHBC (18/0642) and RBC (RU.18/1615).

-You can submit your comments on the proposals directly to Surrey Heath and Runnymede Borough Councils.
+You can view the changes and submit your comments on the proposals directly to Surrey Heath and Runnymede Borough Councils.